-NAPLAN is for everyone.
-ACARA supports inclusive testing so all students have the opportunity to participate in the national assessment program.
+NAPLAN is for all Year 3, 5, 7 and 9 students.
+ACARA supports inclusive testing, so all students have the opportunity to participate in the national assessment program.

 Adjustments are available for students with disability who have diverse functional abilities and needs.